poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

 \ell(\pi)\; \le\; C \;+\; H\,\varepsilon .
 $$

-With \\( u = 1 \\) in the original notation, this is the familiar \\( C + H\varepsilon \\).

-This basically requires  that the policy we train on that policy's own data and using the oracle's labels, will not shift in distribution once unrolled.
+This basically requires  that the policy we train using that policy's own data (and the oracle's labels), will not shift in distribution once unrolled.
 This is of course not feasible.

 ---